ourcodingclub/ourcodingclub.github.io/_tutorials/tutorials.md

 __This tutorial involves plotting tree inventory data from two permanent survey plots in a dry tropical savannah to see how spatial clustering of trees varies according to elephant activity.
 The tutorial covers the basics of using the `ggplot2` package, using multiple layered visualisation methods to show variation in tree abundance over space.
 In addition, the tutorial will touch on  simple skills in the immensely popular `dplyr` package to prepare datasets for use in data visualisation.__

+{% capture link %}{{ site.baseurl }}/assets/img/tutorials/tutorials/no_elephant_plot.png{% endcapture %}
-{% include figure.html url="{{ site.baseurl }}/img/no_elephant_plot.png" caption="The spatial clustering of trees in a plot with elephant activity (left) and without elephant activity (right).
+{% include figure.html url=link caption="The spatial clustering of trees in a plot with elephant activity (left) and without elephant activity (right).
 Elephants clearly have caused spatial clustering of trees." %}

 You can download the `R` script that you can turn into a tutorial from this [Github repository](https://github.com/ourcodingclub/CC-EAB-tut-ideas).
 Click on Clone/Download Zip, download the files and unzip them.
 The data and script for this tutorial are in the `savanna_elephants` folder.